Driven by Excellence

 The College of Education offers Teaching Certification and so much more!
 We have three departments that offer over 30 degree programs at the graduate and undergraduate level.
 To see which degree program will help you pursue excellence, visit our departmental pages.

-- Interested in school counseling or educational research?
+- Interested in counseling (clinical mental health, rehabilitation, school, or counselor education), counseling psychology, or educational psychology and research?
 Learn more about the Counseling, Educational Psychology and Research (CEPR) department>.